 Let me address one more thing: I also do a visual test.
 Food that looks bad can still be healthy and nutritionally viable.
 Or so they say.
 I have never been quite sure who “they” are so what I do is ask Shelly if he also thinks the food looks bad.
 All I have to do is ask the question, or visa versa, and the food gets dumped automatically.
 This is a little game we have played for 40 years but seriously, why take a chance?

-Since I am on a roll here, let me remind you that if you store food in buckets and are not using gamma seal lids, invest in one of these cheap lid openers, I purchased mine from Tropical Traditions but they are ubiquitous and can be found on Amazon or at your big-box hardware store for about five bucks or less.
+Since I am on a roll here, let me remind you that if you store food in buckets and are not using gamma seal lids, invest in one of these cheap lid openers, I purchased mine from Tropical Traditions but they are ubiquitous.

 Current Backdoor Survival Giveaways